Rob Johnson (Seattle politician): Tenure

+In November 2018, he announced that he would not seek a second term on the city council.
 In late March 2019, Johnson announced he would vacate his council seat on April 5, 2019.
-After his resignation, an interim council member was appointed to take Johnson's place until the November 2019 election.
+After his resignation, Abel Pacheco Jr. was appointed to take Johnson's place until the November 2019 election.
+Shortly after his resignation announcement, Johnson was offered a position as transportation adviser to the NHL Seattle project.
+Johnson is currently the senior vice president of sustainability for the Seattle Kraken.